mindkomm/timmy/README.md

 The array key (`custom-4` in the example above) will be used to reference the image when you want to load it in your template.

+### 5. Performance optimizations

+If you use Advanced Custom Fields, check the [Best Practices](#best-practices) section for how to load images faster.

 ## Functions

 You can use the following functions to get your images into your template: